-Robert Carter, Acting Chief, Office of Mission Assurance
+Robert J. Carter, Chief, Office of Mission Assurance

-Robert J. Carter is the Acting Associate Administrator for the Office of Mission Assurance at the U.S. General Services Administration.
-He was appointed August 1, 2013.
+Robert J. Carter is the Associate Administrator for the Office of Mission Assurance at the U.S. General Services Administration effective December 28, 2014.

 In this role, he is responsible for organizing national resources into a centralized office which provides direct support to first responders, emergency workers and recovery teams during presidentially-declared disasters and continuity of government events across the United States.
 Mr. Carter is the designated senior official responsible for the implementation of national policies, practices and directives for continuity, disaster response, emergency management, resilience and preparedness, intelligence and security disciplines - including physical, personnel and cyber.